yugecin/opsu-dance/README.md

 ###Building
 You can find general (run/build) instructions in the original [opsu!
 README](README-OPSU.md).
-Please note that I am only using maven and gradle scripts are not being updated.
+Please note that I am only using maven, gradle scripts are not being updated.

 ###Credits
 opsu! was made by Jeffrey Han ([@itdelatrisu](https://github.com/itdelatrisu)).
 All game concepts and designs are based on work by osu! developer Dean Herbert.
 Other opsu! credits can be found [here](CREDITS.md).
 opsu!dance (everything in the src package yugecin.opsudance) was made by me ([@yugecin](https://github.com/yugecin)).
-Eits were made in the opsu! sources, too.
+Edits were made in the opsu! sources, too.

 ###License
 **This software is licensed under GNU GPL version 3.**